 Bone Density and Osteoporosis:

-As men age, their serum testosterone concentrations decrease, as do their bone densities.
+As men age, their serum testosterone concentrations and bone densities decrease.
 Because bone density is also low in hypogonadal men, we hypothesized that increasing the serum testosterone concentrations of men over 65 yr to those found in young men would raise their bone densities.

 Sex Drive and Libido:

 Some men maintain sexual desire at a relatively low testosterone level.
 For other men, libido may lag even with normal testosterone levels, and low testosterone is one of the possible causes of common desire and sex drive, however.

 If testosterone has lowered far enough, virtually all men will experience some decline in sex drive.
 Growth hormone (GH) has also been used to reverse or correct erectile dysfunction and other sexually impending disorders, primarily by improving circulation and blood flow, resulting in a firmer, more sustainable erection.